michelleconville/oir_events/README.md

 The repository will now be cloned on your local machine for use.

+### Fork Repository
+To fork the repository by following these steps:
+1. Go to the GitHub repository
+2. Click on Fork button in upper right hand corner

-### Herouku
+### Heroku
-Before deploying to Heroku `pip3 freeze > requirements.txt` was used to add the neccessary imports for deployment.
-See [Python Libraries](#python-libraries) for a full list.
+Before deploying to Heroku `pip3 freeze > requirements.txt` was used to add the neccessary installs for deployment and a Procfile was created.

 #### Setting up a new app
 1. Log in to [Heroku]( https://id.heroku.com/login)